-Helen has taught poetry film extensively, in person and online.
-Her work has appeared internationally at poetry and film festivals, where she has also presented talks and curations.
-She currently works alongside Nine Arches Press creating poetry films and book trailers with their authors.
 For seven years she delivered a programme of poetry film events at Poetry Swindon Festival, including events in the community and an outdoor projection.
-Her video essay ‘In Search of the Perfect Poetry Film’, is a personal journey with a searching quality that resists easy answers or received ideas.
+Her video essay ‘In Search of the Perfect Poetry Film’, is a personal journey to discover what is at the heart of poetry film.
 She is currently exploring how poetry film is used to express trauma.
 She has worked on projects which have included the poetry film collection ‘Nothing in the Garden’ and has edited various photography and poetry books.

 She is an Associate member of the Royal Photographic Society and approaches poetry film as a contemporary photographic artist, combining still and moving images.